 - ¼ cup all purpose flour

-- finely grated zest of 1 medium sized lemon (only use the yellow, no white)
+- finely grated zest of 1 small lemon , only use the yellow, no white pith

-- Wrap foil around the outside of a springform pan.
+- Wrap foil around the lower exterior of a 9-inch springform pan (just to prevent any leaks).
 Preheat oven to 325°F.

 - In a large bowl, thoroughly combine graham cracker crumbs, sugar, melted butter, and salt.
 Dump the mixture into the prepared springform pan, pressing the mixture onto the bottom, and at least 1-inch up the sides.
 I like to use the bottom of a measuring cup to help firmly press the mixture in.
 Transfer the crust to the freezer while you prepare the filling.

 - In a food processor*, combine yogurt, cream cheese, eggs, sugar, flour, vanilla, and lemon zest.
 Process until creamy and completely smooth, scraping down the bottoms and sides as needed.

 - Pour the batter into the crust and smooth the top.
 Bake in the center of the oven for 45-55 minutes, until the cheesecake is just set and the center still has very slight jiggle.
 Place the pan on a wire rack to cool to room temp, then move it to the refrigerator until completely chilled (several hours).
 Serve with any of the toppings suggested.